hexagonal/hexagonal.github.io/README.md

 hexagonal.github.io
 ===================

-User Pages for the Hexagonal Empire
+User Pages for The Hexagonal Zone